 English as a Second Language (ESL)

 Marvelwood’s ESL program is committed to developing the non-native English speaker’s oral and written communication skills, which are essential to their successful integration into both the academic realm and life on a boarding school campus.
 Our program facilitates appropriate placement for students with different degrees of English proficiency.
-We offer small classes at both the beginning and intermediate levels, where individual learning styles, strengths, and weaknesses are recognized and addressed.
+We offer small classes at both the elementary and intermediate levels, where individual learning styles, strengths, and weaknesses are recognized and addressed.

 Pair work, group work, oral presentations and computer-based language learning activities are part of the curriculum.
 ESL teachers design the program to move as quickly as it can, and as slowly as it needs to.
 Our goal is for the students to become effective communicators in diverse English-speaking contexts, and to develop sufficient proficiency to accomplish a wide variety of social and academic tasks in English.
 We have succeeded when the students are ready to find success alongside native English speakers in mainstream academic subjects.